 - Purging Disorder: Recurrent purging behavior (e.g., vomiting, abusing laxatives, excessive exercise) in an attempt to change weight or shape but without binge eating.
-Common symptoms include using the bathroom after meals, abusing laxatives or other medications in an attempt to control weight, and a preoccupation with shape or weight.

 - Night Eating Syndrome (NES): Recurring episodes of night eating that may include eating after awakening from sleep or binge eating after the evening meal.
 The night eating causes significant distress/impairment and is not better explained by environmental influences or social norms.
 NES is diagnosed when the behavior is not better explained by another mental health disorder (e.g., binge eating disorder).
-Common symptoms include depression and anxiety and frequent dieting.

-- A preoccupation with shape or weight
+- A preoccupation with body weight or shape

 - Frequent dieting

-- Avoiding meals with friends or family
+- Avoiding meals with others

 - Excessive exercise